I’ve been struggling with chronic illness for a while now, and you would think I got it all figured out, but these past

 But first, a backstory…

 I’ve been dealing with chronic pain since September 2013.
 Last year, the pain got worse where I couldn’t even sit down for too long.
 And after complaining to 5+ doctors and having surgery, I was diagnosed with a reproductive disease.
 Cool. 😑

 Now the good news is I was able to know exactly what’s going on with me (and give a virtual side-eye to all the folks that were saying “oh, that’s normal”).
 But the bad news is I’m stuck with this for-eh-ver.
 Which meant I had to figure out a way to work with clients, work on my personal projects (AWS and coding), and try to find another full-time gig.
 (There wasn’t an option for me to work remote or part-time after surgery, so I left in Nov.)

 Then La Rona hit, and I went back to job searching on LinkedIn.
 But after reading the job descriptions, I had to be honest with myself.
-Do I really want to be stuck at a desk for 7-8 hours 5 days a week?
-Whether remote or worse, open-space office?
-Hell nah.
+Do I really want to be tied to a desk for 7-8 hours 5 days a week?
+Whether remote or worse, open-space office? 😨 Hell nah.
 But jobless and clientless during a pandemic is not fun.

 So, fast forward to now – after trying lots of tips and tricks to help me focus, be productive and consistent, I was struggling to GSD.

 Then there are days where I can knock out everything on my to-do list from today and tomorrow.
 Which was okay, but that led to burnout trying to do all the things with all this temporary energy.

 So, what’s a girl to do when you have to work and you’re dealing with chronic illness and everything that comes with it?